 A bar in Italy is a place for refreshments, where one can have a quick breakfast in the morning, usually consisting of a coffee or cappuccino (strictly drunk in the AM) and a croissant.
 Throughout the day, the bar usually serves coffees, juices and alcohol as well, but the point is to have a quick stop, rather than hanging out for long periods of time.
-In Italy you'll find bars on nearly every corner and some can also sell cigarettes and tobaccos, according to their license.
+In Italy you'll find bars on nearly every corner, and some can also sell cigarettes and tobaccos, according to their license.

 Although never meant to be restaurants, in recent years bars have started to serve food, especially at lunch, and besides fresh sandwiches or tramezzini, hot meals are also offered.
 A bar is a fast way to get fed, without spending too much money and without going too far from one's office or place of work.
 Bars are usually family run and stay open from early morning to the late hours of the evening, and they can also be a quick, last minute shopping place for small items, such as milk or water.
-In Italy bars are allowed to sell alcohol to carry out and it is also legal to drink in the streets, however this doesn't mean or imply that improper behavior is allowed.
+In Italy, bars are allowed to sell alcohol to carry out and it is also legal to drink in the streets, however this doesn't mean or imply that improper behavior is allowed.

-In historical sites or particularly beautiful areas of the country, bars are usually located in strategic places, where it is possible to enjoy breathtaking views.
+In historical sites or particularly beautiful areas of the country, bars are usually located in strategic places, where it's possible to enjoy breathtaking views.
 At such sites it's a good idea to spend a few hours relaxing and enjoying the view, in good company or perhaps with a good book.
 Many cities, like Rome, Venice and Florence, feature such beautiful squares that it would be a true shame not to sit down and take in some of their beauty, while sipping a lovely coffee.
-Bars re also the focal point of a very popular Italian ritual, the aperitivo: Italians adore to gather to a chosen bar after work for a short while and enjoy a light drink before dinner while eating some appetizers.
-In recent years this has become even more of a trend, and most bars offer a great selection of light foods.
+Bars are also the focal point of a very popular Italian ritual, the aperitivo: Italians adore to gather for a short while to a chosen bar after work and enjoy a light drink before dinner, while eating some appetizers.
+In recent years, this has become even more of a trend, and most bars offer a great selection of light foods.

-If you decide to sit down, prices are likely to increase and are often even double.
+If you decide to sit down, prices are likely to increase and often may even double.
 Another thing to keep in mind is that it's unusual in Italy to get separate cheques, although not impossible or illegal.
 It is also common to pay upfront when ordering from the bar during peak hours.
 Just be sure to obtain a receipt that lists what you've ordered and paid for.

 A last vital piece of advice: in the morning hours Italian bars can be very crowded.
-If you want to be served you'll have to walk to the bar and scream your order.
+If you want to be served, you'll have to walk to the bar and scream your order.
 Just pretend you're working at the Stock Market.
-Believe it or not this will likely ensure you prompt and accurate service.
+Believe it or not, this will likely ensure you prompt and accurate service.